 C# has provided necessary built-in exception classes to handle all the exceptions in our applications, and all exception classes are derived from the base class called

-Exception class will identify the type of exception and provide the properties that have details about the exception.
+Exception class will identify the exception type and provide the properties that have details about the exception.

 In c#, the